Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 Therefore, to induce a torque of Tmax at any instance, we need to assert the value of sin(theta) on coil A and cos(theta) on coil B, where theta is representative of how far through a cycle of 4 steps the motor is.
 Intuitively, now that we know the current required to produce a torque of Tmax, we can find the current to produce a torque of a fraction of Tmax by multiplying the current by the fraction.

-# Tuning
+# Calibration and Tuning

 The 1HCL closed loop driver requires two types of tuning:

-1. **Runtime Tuning** - Moves that the closed loop drive must perform before it can operate to force the drive into a known state (similar to homing, where you move an axis until an endstop is hit to determine the actual axis position)
+1. **Calibration** - Operations that must be performed before closed loop mode or assisted open loop mode (if supported) can be used
 1. **PID Tuning** - Adjusting the parameters of the PID control system to provide better response characteristics (e.g. reducing the steady-state error and preventing oscillation - see 'PID Control Systems' above)

-## Runtime Tuning
+## Calibration

 As described above, the purpose of runtime tuning is to force the drive into a known state.
 Runtime tuning itself consists of a number of different manoeuvres, however the easiest to understand is the zeroing manoeuvre.

-The following example is for quadrature-style motors.
-Zeroing works slightly differently for magnetic encoders as described below.
-However, reading the below is still useful for all to gain a conceptual understanding.

-As described in 'Closing the Loop on Stepper Motors' above, the closed loop system needs to know that a feedback reading of 0 corresponds to the position the motor is in when the first coil is fully energised.
-Because the printer has no guarantee of this at start-up, it must perform a small manoeuvre, similar to a homing move, that ensures this is the case.

-In order to perform a tuning manoeuvre, the [M569.6](/User_manual/Reference/Gcodes/M569_6) command is used.
+In order to perform a calibration operation, the [M569.6](/User_manual/Reference/Gcodes/M569_6) command is used.
 As per the GCODE dictionary, this command takes a driver address (P) and a manoeuvre number (V as in manoeu**V**re).
 The manoeuvre number of a zeroing move is 1, so to run a zeroing manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:

 `M569.6 P50.0 V1`